internetfriendsforever/workshops.today/tutorials/01-drawing-graphics.md

 So, in order to make a _canvas element_ we are using a _function_ called `createElement`, available to us from the omnipresent _document_ object.

-#### Parameters
+#### Arguments

 Some functions require special instructions to do their job.
 In the case of `rect`, it needs to know what position and what size it should be.
-We give these instructions, or _parameters_ inside the round brackets.
+We give these instructions, or _arguments_ inside the round brackets.

-Parameters need to be sent in order, and for `rect` that happens to be `x, y, width, height`.
+Arguments need to be passed to the function in order, and for `rect` that order happens to be `x, y, width, height`.

 Writing `rect(10, 10, 50, 50)` is telling the function to start at position `10`, `10`, and make it `50` wide and `50` tall.